-Minutes of the public hearing, as well as the written comments will be included in the attachments.
+Minutes of the public hearing, as well as the written comments are included in the appendices.

 PR-05 Lead & Responsible Agencies - 91.200(b)

 1. Agency/entity responsible for preparing/administering the Consolidated Plan

 The following are the agencies/entities responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source.